edamame-maru/rootrf/README.md

 `rootrf` is an open source utility that finds roots of simple polynomials.

 ## Installation
 Users are recomended to build from source.
-A small number of binary packages are available for downloade on the [releases](https://github.com/edamame-maru/rootrf/releases) page.
+A small number of binary packages for `x86-64` Linux are available for download on the [releases](https://github.com/edamame-maru/rootrf/releases) page.

 ### Prerequisites
 Download `rustup` and install Rust.